-- If the condition is True then it will execute the statements inside the loop.
+- If the condition is True, then it executes the code within the BEGIN..END statements.

-- Next we have to use Arithmetic Operators inside the while loop to increment and decrements the value.
+- Within the While loop, we must use SQL Arithmetic Operators to increment and decrements the loop value.

-- After the value is incremented, again it will check for the condition.
-As long as the condition is True, the statements inside the while loop will be executed.
+- After the value increase, it again checks the condition.
+As long as the condition is True, it continues the process.

-- If the condition is False then it will exit from the While loop
+- If the condition is False, exits from the BEGIN..END block of While loop

 Let us see the While loop example for better understanding